PennockTech/smtpdane/README.md

 ## Installation

-Go 1.13 or greater is required; the release of Go 1.15 changed how network errors are returned in some situations; while we didn't happen to hit those, it's now just a matter of time before our situation breaks too, so switched to the `errors.As()` replacement for interface casting, as introduced in Go 1.13.
+Go 1.14 or greater is required; the release of Go 1.15 changed how network errors are returned in some situations; while we didn't happen to hit those, it's now just a matter of time before our situation breaks too, so switched to the `errors.As()` replacement for interface casting, as introduced in Go 1.13.
+We use `tls.CipherSuiteName()` from Go 1.14 for better diagnostics.

 ```console
 $ go get go.pennock.tech/smtpdane